Protection of Minors Policy

 • Health care professionals, including physicians, psychiatrists, psychologists, residents, nurses, therapists, clinical counselors, and similar workers.

 Students providing services on behalf of the University without compensation are not treated as Mandated Reporters under CANRA.
-These individuals, however, are subject to the requirements contained in this Policy applicable to Mandated Reporters if their volunteer services involve contact with minors on a regular basis.
+These individuals, however, are subject to the requirements contained in this Policy applicable to Mandated Reporters if their volunteer services involve contact with minors.
+As of September 6, 2022, AB 506 defines “regular volunteer” as “a volunteer with the youth service organization who is 18 years of age or older and who has direct contact with, or supervision of, children for more than 16 hours per month or 32 hours per year.”

 For a complete list of all mandated reporters, see Section 11165.7(a) of CANRA.